H-Bo214/roots-interface/README.md

 The full project can be found [Here](https://github.com/roots-capstone) and its [combined project board](https://github.com/orgs/roots-capstone/projects/1) where the status of future and completed features is tracked.
 Collaboration with the BE lead us to create a [GIST](https://gist.github.com/neeruram1/f02a12c6da50da3520f797a72ec53f14) to keep a current vision of the data flow, mutations, and queries.
+Wire frames and component structure are located [here](https://miro.com/app/board/o9J_khtAok8=/)

 ### Wins

-The Styling of many of the components evovled as we met and presented with the BE group to become a plesant UX.
+The Styling of many of the components evolved as we met and presented with the BE group to become a pleasant UX.

 ### Struggles

-Learning graphQL and appollo lead us to spend a fair amount of time researching all of the capabilities of it.
+Learning graphQL and apollo lead us to spend a fair amount of time researching all of its features.
 The cache proved challenging to understand in its early stages.
+Getting our quires and mutations to function properly took some effort to accomplish as well.

 ## Installation